Queer Tosquelles 2024

 Anne Querrien

-Tosquelles: la folie citoyenne / Foolishness and Citizenship
+Tosquelles: Madness and Citizenship

 Foolishness creates queer subjectivities, following as many paths as there are foolish persons.
 Foolishness, as a continuous variation on a given path, is blocked by repression or by the inability of the body to follow the mind.